 - B. Scale and sheet size.
 Site plans shall be prepared to a scale sufficient to show all required details; the sheet shall not exceed the dimensions of 36 inches by 48 inches. - C. Number of copies, submission deadlines and fees.
 Clearly legible, blueline or blackline copies of a site plan shall be submitted to the Planning Director, together with the payment of any site plan fees for processing and approval.
 Fees for filing site plans shall be those as adopted by the Town Council.
 Copies shall be submitted in sufficient number to satisfy agency review requirements as determined by the Planning Director or designee.
-The number of copies and deadlines for submission shall be determined by the Planning Director and shall be listed as an appendix to this chapter.
-Editor's Note: This appendix is on file in the Town offices.
-This appendix may be changed as needed by the Planning Director without having to amend this chapter.
+The number of copies and deadlines for submission shall be determined by the Planning Director and shall be listed as an appendix to this chapter.22 This appendix may be changed as needed by the Planning Director without having to amend this chapter. - ~ 155- 118.

-§ 155-118.
 Approval, extension or appeal.

-- A. Approval of a site plan submitted under the provisions of this article shall expire one year after the date of such approval unless building permits have been obtained for construction in accordance therewith. - B. A single one-year extension may be given by the Planning Director upon written request by the applicant to be made at least 30 days before the expiration of the approved site plan.
+[Added 5-10-1999; amended 3-12-2001 by Ord.
+No. 96] - A. Approval of a site plan submitted under the provisions of this article shall expire one year after the date of such approval unless building permits have been obtained for construction in accordance therewith. - B. A single one-year extension may be given by the Planning Director upon written request by the applicant to be made at least 30 days before the expiration of the approved site plan.
 The Planning Director shall act on the request within 15 days of receipt of the request. - C. An appeal of a Planning Commission decision regarding site plans is to the Circuit Court of St. Mary's County.
-An appeal must be made within 30 days of the Planning Commission decision.
+An appeal must be made within 30 days of the Planning Commission decision. - ~ 155- 119.

-§ 155-119.
 Revision and waiver.
+[Added 5-10-1999; amended 3-12-2001 by Ord.
+No. 96]